Archive for the ‘Vitamin B12’ Category

 If you’re taking multiple medications, find out what effect these man-made drugs are having on your body.
 There may be alternatives to these prescribed drugs.
 Doctors may be treating your symptoms, but do they really care about the long term side effects?

 In my opinion, taking a b12 supplement on a daily basis is a must.
-To learn more about the sublingual vitamin b12, its patented delivery system, Dr. Libby, and/or TriVita, visit the vitamin b12 web site.
+To learn more about the sublingual vitamin b12, contact me.

 Sources: